0RayanDaou/ScraperAssessment/README.md

 # ScraperAssessment
 The following is a repository that holds the solution developed for the Web Scraper Assessment requested by Kedra.

+## Improvements
+Enhance the role of the custom logger.
+Enhance the role of the exception class.
+Scheduling should be added.

 ## Overview
 This project is an end-to-end document ingestion and transformation pipeline built using:
  - Scrapy -- Web Scraping and Parsing